wassname/scrape_r_rational/data/cache2/krnnvq.md

 ### Comments:

-> **u/AngelaCastir** [+5] *
+> **u/AngelaCastir** [+5]  (a minute later)
 >
 > A lot of character development, and we introduce a new vampire character: Erlis, the duke of Columbus.
+>
 > Erlis has some interesting beliefs and motivations, which you see hints of here.
+>
 > We're on the home stretch: two chapters left, MAYBE three if we end up with a lot of content and a natural break point.
 We're struggling to write fast enough to keep pace.
->

 ---